 Choosing a Pattern

-Use this guide to select the right pattern for your use case.
-Start with the decision flowchart, then refine with the detailed guidance below.
+Use the decision flowchart, then refine with the detailed guidance below.

 Decision Flowchart